Polishko/On-Whisker-Holidays/README.md

 - The main app - hotel list layout design and homepage layout, as well as ideas on using the map and the weather API, are based on samples from <a href="https://www.udemy.com/course/the-ultimate-react-course/">Jonas Schmedtmann's Ultimate React Course on Udemy</a>.
 - The customizable StarRating component is adapted from Jonas Schmedtmann's [<a href="https://www.github.com/jonasschmedtmann">@jonasschmedtmann</a>] UsePopcorn App.
 - The paw png (used for the star rating component) path source is: https://github.com/tailwindlabs/heroicons/issues/140.

-## Planned Potential Improvements
-- Prevent the behavior of a previous modal closing upon opening a new one during the process of managing all modals' state with a single `useModal` hook.
-- Learn and apply more advanced state management tools (such as Redux and React Query) to better manage state, reduce complexity, and improve code readability.
-- Incorporate a real server.
-- Add page forward and back functionality for the comments list.
-- Add hotel-adding functionality for authenticated users.
-- Testing.

-## TODO
-More details